REStud/restudCLI/README.md

 11. Create report.yaml with the structre shown in the example.

-## In case of started or second round packges:
+## In case of started or second round packages:
 ### First time we see it
 12. Open the corresponding trello card
 13. Run through the checklist on the trello card